-Upon asking a local, I learned that for those driving directly from Jacksonville to Tampa, that Starke is the town you've got to drive through.
+Upon asking a local, I learned that for those driving directly from Jacksonville to Tampa, Starke is the town one must drive through.
 Go figure.

 Through the mirror, I noticed how much weight I had lost.
-By this point, my shorts would fall right to my ankles if I didn't have a belt.
+By this point, my shorts would fall right to my ankles if I didn't wear a belt.